whitneyburton/portfolios/students/1710-back/young-jung/20180112-young-jung-mod2.md

 ## Community

 What was your favorite Gear Up?
 Least favorite?
 Why?

+My favorite gear up was about the attention economy, it really made me think about how technology can affect people and how  we should think about those impacts that we create as developers.
+It did make me think a lot, not sure there is really a solution to that problem.
+As for least favorite, I can't think of one that I particularly dislike so I won't list one.

 How did you contribute to the Turing community this module?